DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - AWS Application Discovery Service helps enterprise customers plan migration projects by gathering information about their on-premises data centers.
 It has 2 flavours - agent and agentless.
 When processes information is required, must use agent.
 - AWS Database Migration Service does not work with ElasticCache
 - Use AWS DMS - Database Migration Service to load and replicate the dataset between on-premise db and replication instance hosted on AWS
+- The AWS Schema Conversion Tool (AWS SCT) helps convert your existing database schema from one database engine to another.
+You can convert from a relational OLTP schema or any supported data warehouse OLAP schema to Amazon RDS (for example, Amazon Aurora MySQL or Amazon Aurora PostgreSQL, among others).
+This feature can be enabled without having to delete and recreate AWS Org.

 ### Data Store